mattgraham/mattgraham.github.io/_posts/2012-05-08-Major-Leauge-Baseball.md

 $("#fittext_3").fitText(1.6, { minFontSize: '16px', maxFontSize: '32px' });
 </script>

 <p>There are few things on earth like sitting in the stands with the aroma of the game, friends at your side, and hopefully the Detroit Tigers victory.
-I grew up knowing the Tiger Stadium bleachers well with my dad and brother and have sense set a goal to see as many Major League Ballparks as I can.
+I grew up next to my father and brother in the Tiger Stadium bleachers, and have since set a goal to see as many Major League Ballparks as I am able to.
 The countdown is on to see them all.
 My target fields for 2023 are marked with the <span class="mark"></span></p>

 <br />